recommend-games/blog/content/posts/sdj_2020/index.md

 Everything about this pair reminds us of the {{% game 203420 %}}Exit{{% /game %}} {{% game 203417 %}}Game{{% /game %}} {{% game 203416 %}}Series{{% /game %}} that won {{% color "#193F4A" %}}***Kennerspiel des Jahres***{{% /color %}} in 2017.
 Hard to tell if that's to the games' advantage or disadvantage…

 This concludes our list of ten candidates for both awards.
 I'm truly excited to see what we got right and where the jury will surprise us.
 What games do you think we missed?
+Is there a *very* recently released game that might fly under everyone's radar?
 Let us know and discuss in the comments below!

 # Honourable mentions

 I'll leave you with few games that didn't make it to the lists above for one reason or another, but are still worth keeping an eye on.
 Some might show up in the recommendations, some in next year's edition.
 Stay tuned!

 ## Latecomers